GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 <br/>

 The [lesson_structure.yml](bin/build_lesson/lesson_structure.yml) file also contains a field called **slides_base_url**.
 Once you have the **slides.md** as a note on HackMD (look at section [Notes](#Notes)), copy-paste the base URL into this field.
 By 'base URL' we mean the address to the first slide.
 For example, at the time of writing, the base URL is https://hackmd.io/@nyTtT/r1tHvVR4w#/.
 All the other slides have a number at the end, corresponding to each subsequent page.
-So, you would have https://hackmd.io/@nyTtT/r1tHvVR4w#/1 for the second slide, https://hackmd.io/@nyTtT/r1tHvVR4w#/ for the thrid, and so on.
+So, you would have https://hackmd.io/@nyTtT/r1tHvVR4w#/1 for the second slide, https://hackmd.io/@nyTtT/r1tHvVR4w#/2 for the third slide, and so on.

 <br/>